monbiote/monbiote/README.md

 I am graduating in July 2024 from the Barcelona School of Economics with a master's degree in Data Science for Decision Making.
 My GitHub portfolio highlights a wide range of data science projects, both solo and collaborative, showcasing my expertise across Machine Learning, Natural Language Processing, Data Visualization, and Deep Learning.

-I am actively seeking new roles and am eager to apply the cutting-edge skills honed during my degree, coupled with my work experience in Fintech, to tackle new challenges.
+I am actively seeking new a data science role and I am eager to apply the cutting-edge skills honed during my degree, coupled with my entensive work experience in Fintech, to tackle your data challenges.

 ## About Me